qinyinghua/NoSQL/README.md

   - When the network partition happen, one of the slave nodes will be elected as master.
   - After updated the data on the new master, the new master and the slave data are consisitant
-  - The stale data at old master can still be accessed if direct access the old master
+  - The stale data at old master can still be accessed if direct access the old master (just for testing, on reality, the query won't go to old master directly)
+  - The stale data won't be accessed from the Mongos Query Rounter

 One of the slave nodes will be elected as master.